 Get a business account for your page, and you will get analytics to help you track what content does best.

 Facebook has numerous tools you can use in your digital marketing strategy.
-These include the Facebook business page, Messenger, your own profile, live video, and groups.
+These include the Facebook business page, Messenger, your profile, live video, and groups.

 Other platforms you can use include Twitter, LinkedIn, Tumblr, and so many more depending on your audience.